Air-cmc/collin-service/README.md

 * To start micro service, run:
   * npm install
   * npm run react-dev
-  * npm run seed (to connect to database and populate with dummy data)
+  * npm run seed (to connect to database and populate with sample data)
   * npm start (server will be running on localhost:3000)
   * navigate to http://localhost:3000